approov/quickstart-ios-swift-alamofire/API-PROTECTION.md

 }
 ```

 > Note you should NEVER use this as the only form of protection in your app, this is simply to provide an early indication of failure to your users as a convenience.
 You must always also have APIs protected with Approov tokens that are essential to the operation of your app.
-This is because, although the test itself is heavily secured, it may be possible for an attacker to bypass its result or prevent it being called at all.
+This is because, although the Approov attestation itself is heavily secured, it may be possible for an attacker to bypass its result or prevent it being called at all.

 If you wish to provide more direct feedback with the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature use: